AdobeDocs/campaign-web.en/help/v8/content/edit-content.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_content"
->title="Create the email content"
+>title="Define the email content"
->abstract="With this section, you can create the content for your email and use the Email Designer to give it a polished look."
+>abstract="The **Edit content** screen allows you to define basic elements of your message like the sender address and subject line, perform additional actions such as adding attachments or offers, and access the Email Designer to give your message a polished look."

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_header"